 Public Relations (PR) professionals transmit a message to the public about a specific product or company through news media.
 Working in PR involves ensuring that your message is portrayed positively through the press.
 A PR professional may help to create and implement a marketing strategy, or help to mitigate negative publicity on a client’s or organization's behalf.

-There are public relations firms, which serve many clients, and can be large enough to employ thousands or as small as a dozen or so.
-Many large, international PR firms are full-service, meaning they provide a wide range of services to their clients.
-Other firms are specialized and serve clients in a particular industry, such as tech, or utilize specialized marketing techniques, like multicultural PR.
+There are public relations firms, which serve many clients, and can be large enough to employ thousands or as small as a dozen.
+Many large, international PR firms are full-service, meaning they provide a one stop shop for their clients.
+Other firms are specialized and serve clients in a particular industry, such as tech or media, or employ specialized marketing techniques, like multicultural PR.
 Finally, many large companies employ PR specialists in-house to handle the day to day PR needs of the company.
 Those working in-house for a company may work more closely with corporate strategists and executives, and possibly with an external PR firm on select projects.

 On a day to day basis, a PR professional might develop and pitch ideas to the media, respond to press inquiries, plan and hold publicity events, train executives on media appearances, or write press releases and speeches.
 Those with more experience might help to manage a PR crisis.
-Sometimes PR and advertising/marketing professionals work together to complete promotional projects.
+Sometimes, PR and advertising/marketing professionals work together to complete promotional projects.
 PR professionals should have great communication skills, be outgoing and creative, and dedicated to maintaining strong relationships with media and clients.